abbas-taher/the-7-ways-wordcount-apache-spark-snippets/README.md

                            .count()
      wcounts3.collect.foreach(println)

 This example is totally different from the first two examples.
-Here we use Dataframes instead of RDD to work with the text as indicated with the “toDF” command.
+Here we use DataFrames instead of RDD to work with the text as indicated with the “toDF” command.
 The returned DataFrame is made of a sequence of Rows.
 Because of the split operation, each row is made of one element that can be accessed by the index=0.
-Also, similiar to 2nd example we are using the gourpBy operation followed by count to perform the word count.
+Also, similiar to 2nd example we are using the gourpBy operation which is followed by count to perform the word count.
+The count command gives DataFrames their edge over RDDs.

+If you are wondering how can we use the column name "Value" in the groupBy operation, the reason is simple: when you define a Dataset with one column the Spark Framework assigns the column a name called "Value" by default if it was not defined by the programmer.

-The filter and groupBy operation above can also be written as follows:
+The filter and groupBy operation above can also be written as below.
+Here the first element in the array within the row is accessed via “r.get(0)”.

       val wcounts3 = wordsDF.filter(r => (r.get(0) =="Humpty") || (r.get(0) == "Dumpty")).groupBy("Value").count()
-Here the first element in the array within the row is accessed via “r.get(0)”.

 ## Example 4: Word Count Using Dataset
      import spark.implicits._